 And, just writing more with the wrong tools won’t make you get better at it, either.
 Reading, listening, and constantly looking for great ideas you can turn into great hooks happens before you start writing.
 Spend a lot more time searching for better hooks and the time you spend actually crafting the song will be time much better spent.

-Are you an NCS Member yet?
-If you’re not, you’re already missing out on monthly 90-minute LIVE masterclasses with John Chisum and special guests like prominent music publishers, artists, producers, and pro songwriters ready to interact with you!
-Check it out here and hope to see you LIVE online in our next NCS Members Masterclass!
+Have you enrolled in Kingdom Songwriter’s Academy?
+If not, you’re already missing out on a wealth of masterclasses with John Chisum and special guests like prominent music publishers, artists, producers, and pro songwriters, along with curated content that will help you achieve your songwriting goals.
+Check it out here!